Crystal Downs Country Club, Michigan

 Crystal Downs Country Club is a private country club and unincorporated community in Benzie County in the U.S. state of Michigan.
 The community is located within Lake Township on the shores of Lake Michigan.
 For statistical purposes, the United States Census Bureau defined the community as a census-designated place for the first time for the 2010 census.
-At the census, the CDP had a population of 47 and a total land area of 1.26 sqmi.
+As of the 2020 census, Crystal Downs Country Club had a population of 55.
+The CDP has a total land area of 1.26 sqmi.

 Designed by golf course architects Alister MacKenzie and Perry Maxwell in 1929, the par-70, 6518 yd course offers views of Lake Michigan and Crystal Lake.
 The Sleeping Bear Dunes National Lakeshore lies just to its east.
 Despite being consistently ranked among the top courses in the United States (ranked 10th for 2007–08 by Golf Digest) the only tournament of note it has hosted has been the 1991 U.S. Senior Amateur, due to its location far from population centers and the corresponding lack of sufficient facilities (lodging, transportation, infrastructure) needed to accommodate the crowds attracted by major tournament events.
 Crystal Downs is currently ranked the #19 course in the world according to Golf.com.